Dixper/cpp-interview-question/README.md

 To enter the interview you should follow the following steps:

 + Download the code, and push it to your own private repository.
-+ Add us (users: imayo, HosseinGhDixper) as a collaborators.
++ Add us (users: imayo, HosseinGhDixper) as collaborators.
 + Make a pull request for your solution on your own private repository and add us as a reviewer.

 You are in!
 We will review your submission and will let you know how it goes!